All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 Scuttles: the sentence "Hand-sized when they attack, scuttles jump onto their balloon- size, and drop off when sated." is missing some words, but the meaning is clear enough.

-A Naturalist with Alertness would only roll two dice to spot Scorpions.
+A Naturalist with Alertness would only roll two dice to spot Scorpions, as per page 121.

 Magic items are willed on or off during the Renew Spells stage of the turn and any fatigue costs are marked off at this point.

 Second arrow shots in a turn occur at the end of the Actions segment, before Force Retreats.